Invertibility for non-Hermitian and symmetric random band matrices with sublinear bandwidth and discrete entries: Introduction

 The objective of this paper is to take a step into the invertibility problem for general non-Hermitian random band matrices with discrete entry distribution.
 We will study a class of square random matrices $A_n=(a_{ij})_{1\leq i,j\leq n}$ with independent entries, and that nonzero random variables are attached along a band close to the main diagonal, with the bandwidth $d_n$ sublinearly growing in $n$.
 We can also attach arbitrary integer-valued random variables at locations away from this band.
 Our model covers block band and periodic band matrices, although being slightly less general than the setting of \cite{tikhomirov2023pseudospectrum} where they consider any doubly stochastic variance profile.
 Random band matrices, at least for the Hermitian version, are good models interpolating the de-localized phase of GOE/GUE ensembles with mean-field interaction, and the localized phase where Anderson localization takes place.
 The threshold for localization-delocalization transition is conjectured to be $d_n\sim \sqrt{n}$.
 A very recent breakthrough \cite{yau2025delocalization} confirmed that when $d_n\gg n^{1/2+c}$, the Hermitian random band matrix exhibits complete eigenvalue delocalization, universality of local eigenvalue statistics and quantum unique ergodicity, among other things.
-The localized phase where $d_n\ll\sqrt{n}$ is also recently studied in \cite{cipolloni2024dynamical}, \cite{chen2022random}, \cite{goldstein2022fluctuations}.
-A more comprehensive survey on progress in (Hermitian) random band matrices can be found in \cite{MR3966510} and \cite{MR3966868}.
+The same results are proven for more general band matrix models by Erdős and Riabov \cite{erdHos2025zigzag}.
+The localized phase where $d_n\ll\sqrt{n}$ is also recently studied in \cite{cipolloni2024dynamical}, \cite{chen2022random}, \cite{goldstein2022fluctuations}, \cite{drogin2025localization}.
+A more comprehensive survey on prior results in (Hermitian) random band matrices can be found in \cite{MR3966510} and \cite{MR3966868}.